-We have audited the financial statements of Hertsmere Borough Council for the year ended 31 March 2018 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of Hertsmere Borough Council for the year ended 31 March 2019 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- · Authority and Group Movement in Reserves Statement, - · Authority and Group Comprehensive Income and Expenditure Statement, - · Authority and Group Balance Sheet, - · Authority and Group Cash Flow Statement, - · Collection Fund and the related notes 6.2 to 6.3; and - the related notes 5.1 to 5.38 to the Authority accounts and notes 7.5 to 7.6 to the group accounts.
+- · Authority and Group Movement in Reserves Statement;

+- Authority and Group Comprehensive Income and Expenditure Statement;

+- · Authority and Group Balance Sheet;

+- · Authority and Group Cash Flow Statement;

+- the related notes 1 to 5.38;

+- the Collection Fund and the related notes 6 6.3;

+- and the Group notes 7 7.6.2.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.